 Personal Branding Examples

-As the case may be, this can’t be possible unless you participate in a group and familiarize with people within the group whose interests align with yours so your story can be shared and heard.
+Finally, effective personal branding is impossible unless you participate in a group and familiarize with people whose interests align with yours so your story can be shared and heard.